 Today though we want to focus on dog-friendly events, attractions and activities you can find in Hendricks County this fall.
 So dogs: grab that leash and collar and feel free to invite the rest of your family as well.

-- Dog Daze at the Maze - This annual event from noon to 4 p.m.
-Oct.
-20 & 21 allows visitors to bring their dogs out to the best fall attraction in Hendricks County, Beasley's Orchard in Danville.
+- Dog Daze at the Maze - This annual event on Oct.
+19 & 20 allows visitors to bring their dogs out to the best fall attraction in Hendricks County, Beasley's Orchard in Danville.
 The mission of this event is to raise money and awareness for local rescue groups in addition to allowing families to have fun with their dogs at the farm.
 Let your four-legged friend help guide you through their giant corn maze, enjoy a hayride out to their pumpkin patch, participate in a pet costume contest, check out all the pet supply vendors and more.
 You can even adopt a dog at this event.

 Several of our restaurants offer pet-friendly patios.
 You can find a complete list on our doggie page, but just a few include the Oasis Diner in Plainfield, Boulder Creek Dining Company in Brownsburg and the Bread Basket Cafe & Bakery in Danville.

-I already briefly mentioned The Shops at Perry Crossing above as one of the hosts of the Pups on the Patio event, but I wanted to touch on it again here.
-This outdoor lifestyle mall loves dogs and many of its stores, restaurants and outdoor gathering areas cater to them.
+The Shops at Perry Crossing, an outdoor lifestyle mall in Plainfield, loves dogs and many of its stores, restaurants and outdoor gathering areas cater to them.
 Just look for the stores with stickers on their windows to determine which are pet-friendly.

 I finally wanted to mention the dedicated dog parks in Hendricks County.
-We currently have two, but another is under construction currently in the new Cardinal Park in Brownsburg and will likely open in 2019.
+We currently have two, but another is under construction currently in the new Cardinal Park in Brownsburg and is expected to open soon.

 - Paw Park – Located in Avon at Washington Township Park, this park is designed to give dog owners the opportunity to socialize and exercise their dogs in an enclosed area.
 Dogs must have a membership.
 Applications can be found online at the Paw Park website.